philippinespire/pire_ssl_data_processing/README.md

-# CAPTURE SHOTGUN DATA PROCESSING & ANALYSIS
+# SHOTGUN DATA PROCESSING & ANALYSIS

 ---

-The purpose of this repo is to document the processing and analysis of shotgun data for probe development which then will be process according to the [Capture Shotgun Sequencing Libraries- CSSL repo](https://github.com/philippinespire/pire_cssl_data_processing)
+The purpose of this repo is to document the processing and analysis of `Shutgun Sequencing Libraries - SSL data` for probe development which then will be processed according to the [Capture Shotgun Sequencing Libraries- CSSL repo](https://github.com/philippinespire/pire_cssl_data_processing)

-Eeach species will get it's own directory within this repo.
+Each species will get it's own directory within this repo.
 Try to avoing putting dirs inside dirs inside dirs.

 The Sgr dir will serve as the example to follow in terms of both directory structure and documentation of progress in `README.md`.